 HMRC has also provided further clarification on a number of areas in its guidance for employers.
 There is new information added on the scheme extension, fraud, claims for employees you made redundant or who stopped working for you, fixed term contracts, agency workers and retaining records.
 Also, a guide has been published with information on holiday pay, employees returning from family-related statutory leave and sick pay, how to treat grant payments in Real Time Information and how to claim – see link.

 Information required to claim this grant

 The government have said that it is up individual businesses to calculate the amount that is to be claimed.

 For entities with less than 100 furloughed staff you will need to enter the following details directly into the portal for each employee (presumably line by line):

 For entities which have 100 or more furloughed staff you will be asked to upload a file with the above information into the portal.
-HMRC have said they will accept .xls xlsx .csv .ods file types.
+HMRC will accept .xls xlsx .csv .ods file types.